castorio32/castorio32/README.md

   - Prepared detailed VAPT reports as, ensuring findings were clearly documented and well presented for the clients.

 ### Project
-- Check Repository for more detail
+- Check Repository for more details

 ### Education
 - **Indian Institute of Technology, Roorkee**